 Step 2: Place the chicken leg quarters on a wire rack on top of a baking sheet.
 Bake at 400 degrees for 35 minutes, until the internal temperature reaches 180-185 degrees F or until crispy.

-- Let chicken rest for 5-10 minutes before serving to allow the juices time to seep back into the meat.
+- Let chicken rest for 5-10 minutes before serving to allow the juices time to settle.
 This helps keep the chicken juicy and tender.

 - Skin side up.
 Place the chicken on the rack skin side up for a crispier skin.